-Some people may benefit from non-HIV drugs that are still active against HIV.
+Some non-HIV drugs are active against HIV.

-Many of these drugs are approved for other uses and can be prescribed on a named patient basis.
+These drugs are approved for other uses and can be prescribed on a named patient basis.

 PEG Interferon (Interferon alpha): A once-weekly injectable hepatitis C drug.
 Anti-HIV activity (and side effects) increase with the dose used (as with regular interferon alpha).

 Gm-CSF: A drug used to boost your immune system, reduced the risk of new illnesses in people with a CD4 count less than 50 cells/mm3.

 foscarnet: A CMV drug with anti-HIV activity that may resensitise AZT-resistant virus.
 This has been used annecdotally for short periods (2-4 weeks) to reduce viral load before starting a new regimen.
 Foscarnet is too toxic for long-term use.